Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Main Results

-We conducted experiments to investigate the relationship between $L_1$, $L_2$, and $L_3$ errors in DRE and the dimensionality of the data.
-In the experiments, we generated 100 sets of datasets of 50, 100 and 200 dimensions with the KL-divergence amounts of 3.
-For each dataset, DRE was conducted using $\alpha$-divergence and KL-divergence loss functions, then $L_1$, $L_2$, and $L_3$ errors were observed.
-We reported the results as Figure \ref{Setion_3_Figure_ExperimentLp_dimensions}.
-The details on the experimental settings and neural network training are provided in Section \ref{Apdx_section_TheDatailsofNeumericalExperiments} in the Appendix.
+\paragraph{\texorpdfstring{$L_p$}{Lp} Errors vs. the Dimensions of Data} We conducted experiments to investigate the relationship between $L_1$, $L_2$, and $L_3$ errors in DRE and the dimensionality of the data.
+In the experiments, we generated 100 datasets with dimensions of 50, 100, and 200, each having a KL-divergence value of 3.
+For each dataset, DRE was performed using $\alpha$-divergence and KL-divergence loss functions, and the resulting $L_1$, $L_2$, and $L_3$ errors were observed.
+The results are presented in Figure \ref{Setion_3_Figure_ExperimentLp_dimensions}.
+Details of the experimental settings and neural network training procedures are provided in Section \ref{Apdx_section_TheDetailsOfNumericalExperiments}.

-As depicted in Figure \ref{Setion_3_Figure_ExperimentLp_dimensions}, the estimation errors $L_1$, $L_2$, and $L_3$ for $p > 0$ increased significantly as the data dimensionality increased for both the $\alpha$-divergence and KL-divergence loss functions.These results indicate that the curse of dimensionality occurs equally across the $L_p$ errors, as stated by Theorem \ref{main_section_3_theorem_sample_requirement}.
+As depicted in Figure \ref{Setion_3_Figure_ExperimentLp_dimensions}, the estimation errors $L_1$, $L_2$, and $L_3$ increased as the dimensionality of the data increased for both the $\alpha$-divergence and KL-divergence loss functions.
+These results indicate that the curse of dimensionality affects all $L_p$ errors equally, as suggested by Theorem \ref{main_section_3_theorem_sample_requirement}.